edo92/blue-code/README.md

 # Overview

-BlueCode Security Tools is a comprehensive Python-based toolkit designed to enhance anonymity and reduce forensic traceability on GL-iNet router devices, including support for GL-iNet Mudi v2.
+BlueCode Security Tools is a comprehensive Python-based toolkit designed to enhance anonymity and reduce forensic traceability on [GL-iNet Mudi v1](https://www.gl-inet.com/products/gl-e750/?utm_source=website&utm_medium=menubar) device.
+GL-iNet Mudi v2 not all features are supported.
 The toolkit focuses on randomizing various network identifiers and implementing anti-forensic measures to protect user privacy.

 ## Acknowledgments